Conducting Routine Animal Hygiene Tasks

 Peeling paint This could become a problem if the animal within the housing decided to chew on the peeling paint.
 The underlying surface may be porous or harbour contamination.

-Lifting linoleum/floor covering The animal in the enclosure could injure themselves by cutting themselves, tripping or chewing.
-Infection may establish beneath the surface making cleaning more difficult.
+Lifting linoleum/floor covering The animals in the enclosure could injure themselves by cutting themselves, tripping or chewing.
+Infection may be established beneath the surface, making cleaning more difficult.

 The housing environment may also need to be adjusted for weather or climatic conditions.
 This may mean: